 Reflective journaling transforms everyday writing into a tool for self-discovery, emotional processing, and intentional growth.
 Unlike passive diary-keeping, reflective methods use structured or guided approaches to examine experiences, clarify thinking, and track patterns over time.
-Rooted in psychology, education, and therapeutic practice, these techniques range from five-minute gratitude lists to deep shadow work prompts.
+Rooted in psychology, education, and therapeutic practice, these techniques range from five-minute gratitude lists to deep shadow work prompts and Stoic evening reviews.
 The key distinction: reflection asks "why" and "what does this mean?" rather than simply recording "what happened."
-Whether you're problem-solving, healing trauma, or building self-awareness, choosing the right method for your goal dramatically increases journaling's impact—and consistency beats perfection every time.
+Whether you're problem-solving, healing trauma, processing emotion with CBT or ACT frameworks, or building self-awareness through Stoic practice, choosing the right method for your goal dramatically increases journaling's impact β and consistency beats perfection every time.

 What This Cheat Sheet Covers